owagner/knx2mqtt/README.md

 Changelog
 ---------
+* 0.13 - 2015/09/16 - owagner
+  - fix reading of ETS5 project files (trivial change)
+  - added knx.ets5projectfile as a new option for specifying the project file.
+    Currently aliases directly to ets4projectfile
+  - update minimal-json to 0.9.4

 * 0.12 - 2015/07/19 - owagner
   - fix: topic/connected state was always 1 after a MQTT reconnect
   - generate "ts" and "lc" timestamp fields in published messages